Home » UNESCO World Heritage Sites of India

 • Temple is dedicated to Lord Shiva, who is worshipped as Airavateshwara

-Group of Monumments, Mahaballipuram 1984
+Group of Monuments, Mahaballipuram 1984

-• Most of the monuments were built during the time of Mahendravarman also known as Mamalla
+• Most of the monuments were built during the time of Mahendravarman, also known as Mamalla

 • The town has approximately forty monuments, including the largest open-air relief panel in the world